conwys/conwys/README.md

     </div>
     <div class="about-me-info">
         <p>I'm Ben, an 18 year old DTS Apprentice 💻 currently working at <a href="https://www.resonate.tech/">Resonate Ltd</a> and enrolled
-            in <a href="https://www.schoolofcode.co.uk/">School of Code Bootcamp 13 🔭</a></p>
+            in <a href="https://www.schoolofcode.co.uk/">School of Code Bootcamp 13 🔭<br></a>
-        <p>I specialise in Frontend development, but I'm hoping to become a Full-Stack developer in the future.</p>
+        I specialise in Frontend development, but I'm hoping to become a Full-Stack developer in the future.
     </div>
 </div>
 <br>